Frequency and LC Meters

 Description

-In 2008 we upgraded the LC meter to version v1.2.
-We changed the design to PCB of this device too, to fit in a smaller box, and started using an SMD format for most components.
-As additional option we tested 74AC132 and reached a very good maximum frequency of measurement, up to 60MHz without a high-frequency divider.
+In 2008, we upgraded the LC meter to version 1.2.
+We similarly redesigned this device’s PCB for a smaller enclosure and converted most components to SMD format.
+As an additional feature, we tested the 74AC132, achieving excellent maximum measurement frequency capabilities of up to 60MHz without a high-frequency divider.